 The Benefits of a Newly Built Home

 Older homes can be characterful and attractive and are often the preferred choice for many buyers.
 However, there’s a lot to be championed when it comes to new-build homes.
 Not only are they more energy efficient and cheaper to run they are also highly customisable and convenient from the very start.
-What’s more, you can even have a say in the interiors, fixtures and fittings when making an early bird reservation.

 At Laurieston Living, Pollokshaws Living and Pennwyell Living, our high quality one, two, three, four and five-bedroom properties are located within a thriving community and benefit from our trademark features of high ceilings, long windows and great storage.
 What’s more, every home comes equipped with all the features necessary for modern life, including well-finished, fully integrated kitchens, plenty of storage space and airy living areas, suitable for a wide range of buyers.
 But what are the other benefits of a newly built home?